 Should the public’s attitude toward someone change in an event like this?
 This is not just a hypothetical question.
 Being fair to someone else in your mind is important and morally relevant even if you will never have dealings with that person.
 We will all be held accountable for how we think about others and how we think habitually about strangers will impact how we think about those close to us.
 If we are quick to think people guilty of wrong, that will impact our relationships.
 This is why I think some conditions have to be met before you should allow your opinion about someone to be changed.
 What are those conditions?
 At least four:

 - A court proceeding has taken place and the relevant party has been found to be guilty (if it is a criminal case) or they have been found liable ( if it is a civil case).
 This one will not always be applicable, since some countries have legal systems which are manifestly unjust in the way they treat those accused of crimes.
-However, if you live in North America, you can probably have confidence that if someone has been found guilty in court the facts of the case has been considered thoroughly and a decision was made in as rational and dispassionate a way as can be expected ( unless you have some compelling reason to doubt the judgment).
+However, if you live in North America, you can probably have confidence that if someone has been found guilty in court the facts of the case have been considered thoroughly and a decision was made in as rational and dispassionate a way as can be expected ( unless you have some compelling reason to doubt the judgment).
 This also applies if the judgment was “not guilty.”

 - You are well-informed and have read the information that is publicly available.
 Making casual declarations about someone’s guilt or innocence after reading half a newspaper editorial is not morally acceptable.